greenmindagency/tools/README.md

 button.
 The seven most recent backup files are kept for each client.

 ## Wordprseo Website Builder
-A simple prototype that uploads source documents and uses a Python script to generate basic website content.
-Start the tool by opening `wordprseo-website-builder/index.php` in your browser.
+A simple prototype that uploads Word, PDF, PowerPoint, or text files and uses a Python script to generate full home page content with section titles and subtitles.
+Install dependencies with `pip install -r wordprseo-website-builder/requirements.txt` and start the tool by opening `wordprseo-website-builder/index.php` in your browser.